lrzjason/CaptionFusionator/README.md

 #### 2. caption_flamingo.py
-This script uses the **Open Flamingo** model to generate captions.
+This script uses  **Open Flamingo** to generate captions.
 The captions are saved in separate files with a '.flamcap' extension.

 #### 3. caption_wd14.py
 This script generates tags for images using pre-trained wd14 models.
 By default, captions are saved in the image input directory with the .wd14cap extension